 Map & Fire’s Vision Statement:

-“The tools for business success are accessible and easy to use for every business leader.”
+“The resources to create a smart, successful brand are accessible and easy to use for every business leader.”

 Note: Map & Fire’s Vision is to make sure a person’s ability to start or contribute to a company’s success is only limited by their own grit and determination.
 The tools and resources they need to succeed are available, easy to understand, and immediately useful.